Dejen Gebremeskel

-Dejen Gebremeskel (born 24 November 1989) is an Ethiopian long-distance runner who primarily competes in track events.
-His personal best of 12:46.81 minutes for the 5000 metres ranks him as the fifth fastest of all time for the distance.
-He was the 5000 m silver medallist at the 2012 London Olympics and took the bronze medal over that distance at the 2011 World Championships in Athletics.
+Dejen Gebremeskel (Amharic: ደጀን ገብረመስቀል; born 24 November 1989) is an Ethiopian long-distance runner who primarily competes in track events.
+His personal best of 12:46.81 minutes for the 5,000 metres ranks him as the fifteenth fastest of all time for the distance.
+He was the 5,000 m silver medallist at the 2012 London Olympics and took the bronze medal over that distance at the 2011 World Championships in Athletics.

-He won his first track medals as a junior, coming second at the African Junior Athletics Championships, then taking the bronze medal at the 2008 World Junior Championships in Athletics.
+He won his first track medals as a junior, coming in second at the African Junior Athletics Championships, then taking the bronze medal at the 2008 World Junior Championships in Athletics.
 He was a finalist at the IAAF World Indoor Championships in 2010 and 2012.
 He is a five-time winner of the Carlsbad 5000.

 Career

 Junior career

-Dejen Gebremeskel grew up in the rural setting of Ethiopia's Gulo-Makeda woreda and took up running as a child, representing his school.
+Dejen Gebremeskel grew up in the rural setting of Gulo-Makeda woreda in northern Ethiopia and took up running as a child, representing his school.
 He began competing around the Tigray Region and after establishing himself in local races, he moved to Addis Ababa to train with the national team.

-He won his first international medal at the 2007 African Junior Athletics Championships, taking the silver medal over 5000 metres behind Mathew Kisorio.
-He had also competed abroad for the first time that year, running a personal best of 13:21.05 minutes to take sixth in the 5000 m at the Flanders Cup meeting in Brasschaat.
+He won his first international medal at the 2007 African Junior Athletics Championships, taking the silver medal over 5,000 metres behind Mathew Kisorio.
+He had also competed abroad for the first time that year, running a personal best of 13:21.05 minutes to take sixth in the 5,000 m at the Flanders Cup meeting in Brasschaat.
 He ran for Ethiopia at the International Chiba Ekiden in 2008 and helped the team to victory, running the fastest time for his leg of the road relay.

 Representing the Ethiopian Banks team, he won the junior title at the 2007 Addis Ababa cross country race, beating Hunegnaw Mesfin by a second.
 He was fourth in the junior category at the 2008 Ethiopian Cross Country Championships and was selected for the 2008 IAAF World Cross Country Championships, where he finished 18th (just outside the Ethiopian team which won the silver medal).
 Back on the track, he ran at the Adidas Track Classic in May and set a new personal best of 13:08.96 minutes, second only to Ali Abdosh.
-He was among the fastest entrants at the 2008 World Junior Championships in Athletics and took the 5000 m bronze medal while his compatriot Abreham Cherkos won the gold.
+He was among the fastest entrants at the 2008 World Junior Championships in Athletics and took the 5,000 m bronze medal while his compatriot Abreham Cherkos won the gold.